didrocks/website/content/blog/ubuntu-artful-gs-transition.16.md

 ![Ubuntu GNOME Shell on 17.10](/images/artful-shell-transition/final_freeze_ubuntu_17.10_desktop.png)

 However, we don't remove packages that are still available in the distribution on upgrades.
 Those users will thus have an additional "**Unity**" session option, which they can use to continue running Unity 7 (and thus, on Xorg only).
 Indeed, Unity is still present, in universe (meaning we don't commit to strong maintenance or security updates), but we will continue to have a look at it on a best effort bases (at least until our next LTS).
 Some features are slightly modified to either don't collide with GNOME Shell experience or to follow more the upstream philosophy, like the headerbars I mentioned in [my previous blog post](/2017/10/16/ubuntu-gnome-shell-in-artful-day-15/).
-In a nutshell, don't expect the exact same experience that you used to have, but you will reach similar familarity for the main concepts and components.
+In a nutshell, don't expect the exact same experience that you used to have, but you will reach similar familiarity for the main concepts and components.

 ![Unity on 17.10](/images/artful-shell-transition/unity-17.10.png)